The Ultimate Guide to Opening an Art Gallery

 Hoping to list your art gallery for productions?
 Then check out our guide on renting your home for film productions next!

-8. Finesse your opening night
+8. Plan an unforgettable opening night

 This leads us to opening nights, an integral part of running a successful art gallery.
 Opening night receptions at an art gallery set the momentum for how the community receives your artist’s work.
 You want to develop a strong, compelling message with the art on exhibit.

 Share the artist’s story and celebrate what makes their art special.
 And remember to make each visitor feel special.
-“It’s important to take care of the artist that night and to welcome each and every visitor that comes in,” says Michael.
+“It’s important to take care of the artist that night and to welcome each and every visitor that comes in,” says Foley.
 “You just never know who might make the decision to buy that night or who might come back to see the show again.
 We give everyone a warm greeting.”

 He advises new gallery owners to be the perfect host, and show people a fun time.
 And of course, don’t forget to let visitors know that, yes, the artwork is for sale.
 Having cocktails and simple foods available for your guests will encourage them to stay and take in the art.
+An impressive opening night can set the tone for your gallery’s reputation and success.

-9. Go virtual
+9. Embrace virtual galleries

 It’s no surprise then that virtual gallery interest has risen since the start of the pandemic and shows no signs of slowing down!
 You just need to create an event with hybrid attendance to attract in-person and virtual visitors alike.